gem5/gem5-resources/src/arm-ubuntu/README.md

 ## Manipulating the disk image

-While the qemu instance is still running, we will use Packer to connect to the virtual machine and manipulate the disk image.
+When the qemu instance has fully booted, cloud-init has completed, and while it is still running, we will use Packer to connect to the virtual machine and manipulate the disk image.
 Before doing that, we need to add the private key using `ssh-add`.

 ```sh
 ssh-add ~/.ssh/id_rsa
 ```

+If the image was booted in qemu on a port number other than 5555, edit the `ssh_port` parameter in `arm-ubuntu/arm-ubuntu.json` accordingly.
+The disk manipulation process is automated.
+If your username is different from what is printed by command `whoami`, then edit `build.sh` and change the value of `USER` to `"<your_username>"`.
-This process is automated.
-In the `arm-ubuntu/disk-image/` directory,
+Then in the `arm-ubuntu/disk-image/` directory,

 ```sh
 chmod +x build.sh